 Remember the Handle

 While the broom head is soaking, it is time to show the handle some love.
 The handle can get absolutely filthy with regular use.
 After all, how often do you wash your hands before sweeping?
-You can use a disinfectant wipe, or you can spray a disinfectant cleaning agent on a clean towel.
+You can use a disinfectant wipe, or you can spray a disinfectant cleaning solution on a clean towel.
 Then, simply wipe down the handle from top to bottom.